Adithyagaddam/CodeCheff-and-leetcode/README.md

-paticipated in code cheff contest some of the questions i have done in the code cheff
+paticipated in code cheff contest some of the questions i have done in the code cheff contest